microsoft/api-guidelines/graph/patterns/navigation-property.md

 ## Issues and Considerations
 -------------------------

-In the current Microsoft Graph implementation, there are some limitations on the use of navigation properties that cross between backend services.
+In the current Microsoft Graph implementation, there are scenarios which use navigation properties that cross backend services that have automatic support; there are also some limitations for other scenarios.
 These limitations are being eliminated over time, but it will be necessary to ensure support for any particular scenario.
-[Limitations of the current implementation](https://dev.azure.com/msazure/One/_wiki/wikis/Microsoft%20Graph%20Partners/354352/Cross-workload-navigations?anchor=supported-scenarios) are documented internally.
+[Automatic support and limitations of the current implementation](https://dev.azure.com/msazure/One/_wiki/wikis/Microsoft%20Graph%20Partners/354352/Cross-workload-navigations?anchor=supported-scenarios) are documented internally.

 Navigation properties defined within an entity are not returned by default when retreiving the representation of an entity unless explicity desired by a service.
 The API can consumer can use the `expand` query parameterm, where supported, to retreive both the source and the target entity of the relationship in a single request.

 Implementing support for accessing the "$ref" of a navigation property allows a caller to return just the URL of related resource. e.g. `/user/23/manager/$ref`.
 This is useful when a client wishes to identify the related resource but doesn't need all of its properties.

+The strongly-typed nature of navigation properties is valuable for backend services and for client applications.
+Strong typing allows documentation and visualizations to be automatically generated, it allows SDK generation, and it allows some automated client code generation; it also prevents the need to store duplicate data on the service side and as a result has improved data consistency across APIs since the duplicate data does not need to be regularly refreshed.

 ## When to Use this Pattern
 ------------------------